matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 ###### Maximum duration of a rendezvous

-The rendezvous session only needs to persist for the duration of the handshake.
-So a timeout such as 30 seconds is adequate.
+The rendezvous session needs to persist for the duration of the login.
+So a timeout such as 60 seconds should be adequate.

+It does need to allow the user another time to confirm that the secure channel has been established and complete any extra OIDC Provider mandated login steps such as MFA.

 Clients should handle the case of the rendezvous session being cancelled or timed out by the server.